djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 The rules that result are used to attempt to tokenise the content should all the plain text lexer's in-built rules fail to do so and they are tried in order from top to bottom.
-Note that all of hte regular expression patterns start with the `^` caret symbol which matches the start of the content.
+Note that all of hte regular expression patterns start with the `^` caret character which matches the start of the content.
-Thus we envisage the lexer as eating up the content from left to right, so to speak.
+Thus we envisage the lexer as consuming up the content from left to right.
 This is always the case.

 One other thing to note is that the last user-defined rule will match anything but whitespace.